Naomi (wrestler): Early life

-Trinity McCray was born in Sanford, Florida.
-Before starting a career in wrestling, she was one of the dancers for the Orlando Magic.
-She also starred as a background dancer for rapper Flo Rida.
+Trinity LaShawn McCray was born in Sanford, Florida.
+She graduated from Oviedo High School.
+Before starting a career in wrestling, she was one of the dancers for the basketball team the Orlando Magic.
+She also performed as a background dancer for rapper Flo Rida.
+Her father, Shawn McCray, is a guitarist who played Fatu’ theme music during her entrance at SummerSlam 2025.